-The 4-Inch Drill is an electromechanical ice coring drill that takes a 104 mm diameter core.
+The 4-Inch Drill is an electromechanical ice coring drill that takes a 104 mm (4-inch) diameter core.
 Cores can be retrieved from depths down to approximately 400 meters.
 Winches with 100-, 200-, and 400-meter cables are available.
-The drill is of a mature design and has been used successfully for many years.
+The drill is of a mature design and has been used successfully for several decades.
 It is particularly useful on projects requiring a larger diameter core than produced by the Badger-Eclipse drills.
 Depending on configuration, the drill can be transported by light aircraft or helicopter.

 An electrothermal version of this drill, which melts an annulus around the core, can be substituted for use in ice warmer than -10° C. Both versions use core dogs to break the core off and hold it for retrieval.

-IDPO-IDDO is in the process of upgrading the 4-Inch Drill design.
+IDP is in the process of upgrading the 4-Inch Drill design.
 The upgraded drill design is referred to as the Foro Drill ('Foro' is Latin for "to bore, make a hole"), and the design of its sonde, winch, and tower reflects beneficial aspects of the Intermediate Depth Drill (IDD) design.
-In addition, the new sonde design will also be submersible and watertight.
+In addition, the Foro Drill's new sonde design will also be submersible and watertight.

 |Core Length||1 m|